drocheam/optrace/docs/source/usage/elements.rst

 Divergence Parameter
 ##################################

-Divergence defines how rays are distributed relative to their base orientation (``orientation`` parameter).
+Divergence defines how rays are distributed relative to their base orientation (:python:`orientation` parameter).

-With ``divergence="None"`` all rays follow their orientation:
+With :python:`divergence="None"` all rays follow their orientation:

 .. testcode::

    RS = ot.RaySource(circ, divergence="None", s=[0.7, 0, 0.7])

-Paired with ``orientation="Constant"`` all rays are emitted in parallel.
+Paired with :python:`orientation="Constant"` all rays are emitted in parallel.

 We can also define lambertian divergence, which follows the cosine law.
-``div_angle`` defines the half opening angle of the cone volume in which the divergence is generated.
+:python:`div_angle` defines the half opening angle of the cone volume in which the divergence is generated.

 .. testcode::

    RS = ot.RaySource(circ, divergence="Lambertian", div_angle=10)

-``divergence="Isotropic"`` defines divergence with equal proability in all directions, but again only inside the cone defined by ``div_angle``.
+:python:`divergence="Isotropic"` defines divergence with equal probability in all directions, but again only inside the cone defined by :python:`div_angle`.

 .. testcode::

    RS = ot.RaySource(circ, divergence="Isotropic", div_angle=10)

-User functions can be defined by ``divergence="Function"`` and providing the ``div_func`` parameter.
+User functions can be defined by :python:`divergence="Function"` and providing the :python:`div_func` parameter.
-This function must take angular values in radians up to ``div_angle`` and return a normalized or unnormalized  probability.
+This function must take angular values in radians up to :python:`div_angle` and return a normalized or unnormalized  probability.

 .. testcode::

    RS = ot.RaySource(circ, divergence="Function", div_func=lambda e: np.cos(e)**2, div_angle=10)

 For all the combinations above we can also generate a direction distribution inside an circular arc instead of a cone.
-The correct way to do this is by setting ``div_2d=True``.
-With ``div_axis_angle`` we can additionally define the orientation of this arc distribution.
+The correct way to do this is by setting :python:`div_2d=True`.
+With :python:`div_axis_angle` we can additionally define the orientation of this arc distribution.

 .. testcode::